-How do I get crontab started running when using cygwin?
+Cygwin crontab FAQ: How do I get the crontab system started when using Cygwin?

 cygrunsrv -I cron -p /usr/sbin/cron -a -D